Skip to Content

 How To Plant Your American Meadows Pre-Planned Garden

-Our Pre-Planned Gardens are the perfect way to bring professional garden design to your home.
+Our Pre-Planned Gardens are the perfect way to make meadowscaping easy!
 Our gardening experts have created plant groupings with complementary heights, flower color, and bloom time, so you can plant once, and enjoy watching your garden unfold during the season.
-Each Pre-Planned Garden includes reliable, easy-to-grow plant varieties, care instructions, and a convenient Pre-Planned Garden Map to make planting easy.
+Each Pre-Planned Garden includes reliable, easy-to-grow plant varieties, care instructions, and a convenient garden layout map to make planting easy.

 Read on for guidance on how to plant your new Pre-Planned Garden